inm-web-labs/vue-format-amount-input/README.md

 - 0.2.12 - Added missing validation before trying to stringify value
 - 0.2.13 - Added missing validations for value on watch
 - 0.2.14 - Fixed blur logic when value is empty
+- 0.2.15 - Added inputMode to input, and option to help define inputMode specifc for iOS apps/browsers